practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 ## Building the Tokenizer

 Our tokenizer is going to be constructed with an IO object.
-We'll read the JSON data from the IO object, and provide tokens back to the caller every time `next_token` is called.
+We'll read the JSON data from the IO object.
+Every time `next_token` is called, the tokenizer will pull a token from the input, and return it.

 Our tokenizer will return the following tokens, which we derived from the [JSON spec](http://www.json.org/):